mxbn/worvecs/README.md

 `window` - is a number of words on either side of the word used to build vectors,
 `pctl` - the percentile of word counts to use for discarding rare words,
-`width` - the width of the final vector.
+`width` - the width of the final vector,
+`encoding` - the context encoding.
+Default value is 0 for Jaccard, 1 for Bayesian.
+The difference between the two is that Jaccard encoding is more representative of semantic similarity, when Bayesian is more about related concepts.

 Text pre-processing recommendation: works better on a lower cased content with punctuation removed.